Blog & News Keep up with CareOne.

 “For those impacted by CJD, finding a community of understanding and compassionate environments can make all the difference in navigating such a difficult journey,” she added.

-This event, held in the Cooperman Barnabus Medical Center Auditorium on October 29th, was attended by many New Jersey professionals across the healthcare industry including physicians, nurses, case managers, psychiatrists, neurologists, social workers, infectious disease experts, memory care and skilled nursing facilities, and more.
+This event, held in the Cooperman Barnabus Medical Center Auditorium on October 29th, was attended by many New Jersey professionals across the healthcare industry.
+These professionals included physicians, nurses, case managers, psychiatrists, neurologists, social workers, infectious disease experts, memory care and skilled nursing facilities, and more.
 Dr. Brian Appleby, a neuropsychiatrist at the University Hospitals Cleveland Medical Center and Medical Director of the CJD Foundation, attended the event as its speaker.
 Attendees walked away with CJD awareness, a comprehensive understanding of other prion diseases, including the underlying pathophysiology, key clinical features, and the ability to differentiate between the various types of prion diseases.